websight-io/docs/docs/docs/quick-start/index.md

 # Quick Start Guide

 Follow this guide to run the WebSight CMS local instance using Docker.
 You can use it to review our demo site _Luna_.
-You can use [Howlite](/docs/docs/authors/component-libs/howlite/index.md), our example components library, to create or update pages too.
+You can use [Howlite](/docs/authors/component-libs/howlite/), our example components library, to create or update pages too.

 If you want to develop custom components for WebSight CMS, complete this guide to learn foundations first.
 Then, read more details in [quick start for developers](../developers/quick-start/index.md).

-## Part A: Run local instance using Docker

 !!! info "Prerequisites"

     Before going any further, please make sure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed on your machine and running.

+## Part A: Run local instance using Docker

 !!! hint "Quick setup with `curl`"
-    If you have `curl` installed, you can setup the local environment using the following command
+    If you have `curl` installed, you can set up the local environment using the following command.
+Then, you can go directly to Part B below.

     `curl https://www.websight.io/scripts/get.sh | sh`